codeforamerica/beyondtransparency/chapters/chapter09.md

 information categories they care about) from public data, it uses design to make the information more accessible to everyone.

-### How Do Successful Collaborations Between Officials, Data Geeks, and Designers Work? {.western}
+### How Do Successful Collaborations Between Officials, Data Geeks, and Designers Work?

 Design is a less familiar field to some members of the open data community, but it shouldn’t be intimidating.
 Designers, in particular